 - Conduct industry surveys on current topics: Content is useful if it offers a wider view than just yours, especially if the third-party industry views support your own!
-Survey results are often shared because people are interested in what is happening and these days love to share information through a variety of social media channels.
-There are free survey tools available, such as Surveymonkey, which are easy to use and position you as a company that is all over the latest developments in construction and design.
+Survey results are often shared because people are interested in relevant information and love to share it through social media.
+There are free survey tools available, such as Surveymonkey.
+They are to use and position you as a company that follows the latest developments in construction and design.

 - Write reviews on industry conferences and events: You no doubt will be attending lots of technical CPD conferences and training type events in order to keep your staff and business up with current trends and regulatory change.
 If so, write about them!
-This will let your customers know that you invest time and money in being at the forefront of your industry sector.
-Give your opinion of the events – they may have attended the same event themselves, so your critique should be fair but firm – if the events could have been better then say so!
+This will let your customers know that you invest in being at the forefront of your industry sector.
+Give your opinion of the events – they may have also attended, so your critique should be fair but firm.
+If the events could have been better then say so!
 Do a ‘Vlog’ at the event and post it on your site.

 So what next?

-Achieving great content marketing first requires an idea of where you want to go and a clear minded version of how to get there.
-Your next move should be to assess where you are now, then formulate a strategy of where you want to go.
+Achieving great content marketing first requires a choice of destination and a vision of how to get there.
+Then you can assess where you are now, then formulate a strategy of where you want to go.

 Need some help keeping up with the competition?

 Has our blog inspired you to create some fantastic content?
 Do you want to match the breadth of Balfour Beatty, readiness of Redrow, or multiplicity of Morganstone?
 If you are not sure where to start, then we can help.